danjeffrey/RepData_PeerAssessment1/README.md

 ## Updated by Dan Jeffrey
 This repository has been updated with my own files for the assignment.
+Please find my completed assignment in these files:
+* PA1_template.Rmd - the knitr report source file
+* PA1_template.md - internmediate file generated while processing PA1_template.Rmd
+* README.md (this file)
+* images in figures subfolder -- used by the knitr report file

 ## Introduction